cossacklabs/product-docs/acra/getting-started/availability/_index.md

 In most cases Linux will be used as a host OS, and we have [packages](https://github.com/cossacklabs/acra/#server-side) available for commonly used distros.

-However, of you want to build Acra from sources, the requirements are not so strict:
+However, if you want to build Acra from sources, the requirements are not so strict:
-1) Golang compiler should be able to build binaries for your OS/CPU
+1) Golang compiler should be able to build binaries for your OS/CPU (though Windows is not supported)
 2) [Themis](https://github.com/cossacklabs/themis/#availability)
    crypto libraries should be installed on target system